MicrosoftDocs/memdocs/memdocs/intune/user-help/store-recovery-key.md

 ---
 # required metadata

-title: Get a recovery key for a macOS device from the Intune Company Portal website
+title: Store a recovery key
-description: View the recovery key for an enrolled, managed macOS device.
+description: Store and retrieve a recovery key for your managed device.
 keywords:
 author: lenewsad
 ms.author: lanewsad